rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 encrypted with the authorized client's public key.
-The OpenID Provider MUST support the RS256 signature method (the Rivest, Shamir, and Adleman (RSA) signature algorithm with a 256-bit hash) and MAY use other asymmetric signature and encryption methods listed in the JSON Web Algorithms (JWA) specification.
+The OpenID Provider MUST support the RS256 signature method (the Rivest, Shamir, and Adleman (RSA) signature algorithm with a 256-bit hash) and MAY use other asymmetric signature and encryption methods**, which provide equivalent or better security,** listed in the JSON Web Algorithms (JWA) specification.

 **iGov-NL**